IntersectMBO/plutus/metatheory/README.md

 syntax and semantics match by seeing if they erase to the same untyped syntax/semantics.

-The command line tool `plc-agda` does not include a typechecker.
-So, it currently uses a separate extrinsically typed evaluator.

-We have proved that the three versions of the syntax/semantics match.
+We have proved that the three versions of the syntax/reduction semantics match.

+There are two versions of the CK machine:

+1. Intrinsically typed.
+2. Extrinsically typed.

+There is an evidence producing typechecker.

 ## Structure of the intrinsically typed formalisation